jean-andre-gauthier/findsong/README.md

-  --debug                  Create intermediate dump files during song fingerprinting and matching (default = false) --fanout <value>         Maximal number of peaks that can be paired with any given peak (default = 3) --greenLevel <value>     Threshold for a match score to be displayed in green (default = 25) -i, --inputDirectory <directory>
+  --debug                  Create intermediate dump files during song fingerprinting and matching (default = false) --fanout <value>         Maximal number of peaks that can be paired with any given peak (default = 3) --greenLevel <value>     Threshold for a match score to be displayed in green (default = 25) -i, --indexerGlob <glob>
-                           Directory containing the song files to index -f, --inputFormat <format>
+                           Glob for the song files to index -m, --matcherGlob <glob>
-                           Format of the song files to index --maxMatches <value>     Maximal number of matches returned by the search engine (default = 5) --peakDeltaF <value>     Frequency range in which a spectrogram cell has to be a local maximum to be considered a peak (default = 1)
+                           If present, the clip files matching the glob are used instead of the microphone --maxMatches <value>     Maximal number of matches returned by the search engine (default = 5) --peakDeltaF <value>     Frequency range in which a spectrogram cell has to be a local maximum to be considered a peak (default = 1)
   --peakDeltaT <value>     Time range in which a spectrogram cell has to be a local maximum to be considered a peak (default = 1)